bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 ---
 layout: post
 title: Unbound DNS resolver?
-Cutting the middle man!
+Cut out the middleman!
 categories: [Software]
 #date: 2021-03-31
 ---

-Why not cut the middle man and have your proper validating, recursive, caching DNS resolver?
-For that we will be considering Unbound from NLnet Labs.
-The following guide is for Debian based linux distros, but you can use the configuration file across kernels and other supported operating systems.
+Why be exposed to privacy risks by using public DNS servers when you can have your own proper validating, recursive, caching DNS resolver?
+In the following guide we will install and configure our own instance of a popular DNS resolver.
+We will use Unbound from NLnet Labs on a Debian based linux distro, but you can use the configuration file across kernels and other supported operating systems.

-Open the terminal and call apt to install the unbound package:
+To install, open the terminal and paste the following commmand:

-sudo apt install unbound
+<p class="message">sudo apt install unbound</p>

-Ignore any error message during install.
-There is no configuration file present, so unbound will not be able to start.
+Some error messages may appear.
+Since there is no configuration file present, unbound will not be able to start.

-Lets create an example.conf file in the directory /etc/unbound/unbound.conf.d/.
+To create an unbound configuration file create "nameofyourchoosing.conf" in the following directory:

+<p class="message">/etc/unbound/unbound.conf.d/</p>

 You can use nano or any other file editor utility to copy the content below:

 <p class="message">server:<br>
 # If no logfile is specified, syslog is used<br>